 There’s absolutely no reason to rent a car, either.

-Bratislava Christmas market can be explored on a self guided walking tour.
+Bratislava Christmas market and the city centre can be explored on a self guided walking tour.

 Taxis aren’t expensive, but I strongly suggest you only use the “official” ones.